dotnet/docs/docs/architecture/grpc-for-wcf-developers/migrate-request-reply.md

 The method's return type is a `Task<T>` where `T` is the response message type.
 All gRPC service methods are asynchronous.

-## Migrating the PortfolioData library to .NET Core
+## Migrate the PortfolioData library to .NET Core

 At this point, the project needs the Portfolio repository and models contained in the `TraderSys.PortfolioData` class library in the WCF solution.
 The easiest way to bring them across is to create a new class library using either the Visual Studio *New project* dialog with the *Class Library (.NET Standard)* template, or from the command line using the `dotnet` CLI, running the following commands from the directory containing the `TraderSys.sln` file.